beatrizmilz/bea-blog/content/authors/admin/_index.md

 My name is Beatriz, and my pronoum is **she/her**.
 I'm currently a doctorate student in Environmental Science (PROCAM/IEE/USP) at the University of São Paulo.
 I'm a researcher at the FAPESP Thematic Project [MacroAmb - Environmental Governance of the Sao Paulo Macrometropolis in the context of climatic variability](https://bv.fapesp.br/en/auxilios/97000/environmental-governance-of-macrometropolis-paulista-in-face-of-climate-variability/).
 I am voluntarily part of the Executive Secretariat team of the [Journal Ambiente & Sociedade](http://www.scielo.br/scielo.php?script=sci_serial&pid=1414-753X&lng=en&nrm=iso), a Brazilian scientific journal that is a reference in interdisciplinary studies on environment and society.

-I started learning `R` in August 2018, and recently I started learning `Python`.
 I am a co-organizer of [R-Ladies São Paulo](https://www.meetup.com/R-Ladies-Sao-Paulo/), a community that aims to promote gender diversity in the `R` community.
 I also participate in the [PyLadies São Paulo](https://www.sympla.com.br/pyladiessp) community, which aims to unite women around the programming world, especially using `Python`.

 I am an instructor at [Carpentries](https://carpentries.org/instructors/), a project whose mission is to teach data science skills to researchers.
+I'm also a [`tidyverse` certified instructor by RStudio](https://education.rstudio.com/trainers/people/milz+beatriz/).

 Since April 2020, I'm part of the team of [Ambassadors for Civic Innovation](https://embaixadoras.ok.org.br/) of [Open Knowledge Brasil](https://br.okfn.org/).